Skip to content

 How do couples decide what to cook without arguing?

 The fix is a system, not willpower.
 Instead of negotiating out loud, both people swipe through recipes separately and then choose only from the dishes you both already liked.
-Swoodie's Swipe Together mode is built around exactly this, and shared dietary filters make sure nobody gets recipes they cannot eat.
+Swoodie's Swipe Together mode is built around exactly this.
+One tip: the session uses the dietary filters and allergens of the partner who starts it, so whoever has the stricter diet should be the one to open the session.

 Written by